 - Determine who could be the most harmed and how

-- Make a security risk assessment and a prudent decision
+- Make a security risk assessment and a strategic decision

-- Repeat your risk assessment regularly (say, annually) to see whether any circumstances have changed
+- Repeat the risk assessment regularly (say, annually) to see whether any circumstances have changed

-For any risk assessment to succeed, the person conducting the evaluation should understand the risk being examined: financial, compliance, security, operational, and so forth.
-The assessor should also be competent in the mechanics of risk assessment.
+For any risk assessment to be successful, the person doing the evaluation should understand the type of risk: financial, compliance, security, operational, etc. The assessor should also be competent in the mechanics of risk assessment.

-Qualitative risk assessments try to gauge risks by their potential severity or disruptive threat when the organization doesn’t necessarily have complex data to make specific estimates.
+Qualitative risk assessments gauge risks by their potential severity or disruptive threat when there’s no data to make specific estimates.
 Typically these risks are graded on a high-medium-low scale.
 For example, the company might evaluate the threat of specific IT systems going offline or certain physical locations suddenly not being available.

 A dynamic risk assessment is a method for determining risk at the moment.
-This risk assessment is often used to address unknown dangers or emerging and evolving conditions.
+This risk assessment often addresses unknown dangers or emerging and evolving conditions.

-For instance, emergency services or healthcare professionals may employ dynamic risk evaluations.
-In these risk scenarios, the setting, circumstances, and individuals you are dealing with will vary from case to case, so you must constantly evaluate the risks given the shifting conditions.
+For instance, emergency services or healthcare professionals may use dynamic risk evaluations.
+In these risk scenarios, the setting, circumstances, and individuals will vary from case to case, so the risks must constantly be evaluated given the shifting conditions.

-To better manage your strategic and operational risk, rely on technology such as the ZenGRC.
-This comprehensive platform includes risk management, compliance, audit, and policy management capabilities to manage these critical tasks easily.
+ZenGRC can help you better manage your strategic and operational risk.
+The platform includes risk management, compliance, audit, and policy management capabilities to manage these critical tasks easily.

-Our centralized dashboard gives you a holistic view of risk across the organization, showing you where your gaps are and how to address them.
-Additionally, with universal control mapping and automation, ZenGRC can tie a single command to multiple risk management frameworks so you can avoid duplicate work and documentation.
+Our centralized dashboard gives you a complete view of risk across the organization, showing you where your gaps are and how to address them.
+Plus, with universal control mapping and automation, ZenGRC can tie a single command to multiple risk management frameworks so you can avoid duplicate work.